 PSA (prostate specific antigen).
 It looks for a protein in your blood that prostate cells release.
 Cancer causes the PSA level to rise.
-The problem is, other conditions like an enlarged prostate can also raise those levels.
+The problem is that other conditions, like an enlarged prostate, can also raise those levels.

 Digital rectal exam (DRE).
 During this test, you either bend forward while standing or lie on your side on an exam table.
 Then your doctor puts a lubricated, gloved finger into your rectum to feel for any lumps in your prostate.
 You might bleed a little bit afterward.